SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/master_interface_service/rest/util/README.md

-# Utilties for the Master Interface Service
+# Utilities for the Master Interface Service

 One can access the Master Interface Service by pointing a web server at http://localhost:5000/state and typing in a JSON string.